tigerros/ruci/README.md

 `#![no_std]` compatible.

+## Features
+No features are enabled by default.

+- `engine-sync`: adds the `Engine` struct for communicating with an engine.
+- `engine-async`: adds async versions of `Engine` functions.
+- `tokio-process`: adds a tokio version of `Engine::from_process`.
+- `gui-sync`: adds the `Gui` struct for communicating with a GUI.
+- `gui-async`: adds async versions of `Gui` functions.
+- `serde`: enables serde support for most types.
+All implementations are derived with no parameters.

 ## Comparison
 There's two other crates that I'm aware of which serve a similar purpose; [`vampirc-uci`](https://crates.io/crates/vampirc-uci) and [`shakmaty-uci`](https://crates.io/crates/shakmaty-uci).
 `shakmaty-uci` is basically an improved version of `vampirc-uci`, so I'll only cover `shakmaty-uci`.
 Anyways, it: